For Senior Subject Course Selection information please click here

 Learning Outcomes

-- Students will perform a range of dance styles demonstrating key movement features.
+- Perform a range of dance styles demonstrating key movement features.

-- Students will choreograph dance sequences through a process of exploring and applying the dance elements.
+- Choreograph dance sequences through a process of exploring and applying the dance elements.

-- Students will demonstrate understanding of the key features of a selected dance style.
+- Demonstrate understanding of the key features of a selected dance style.

-- Students will explain the ways the dance elements (space, body, time, energy, relationships) are used to convey meaning or effect in their own work and the work of others.
+- Explain the ways the dance elements (space, body, time, energy, relationships) are used to convey meaning or effect in their own work and the work of others.

-- Students will apply strategies for contributing to a group.
+- Apply strategies for contributing to a group.

 Assessment